obayedjone/Profit/README.md

 ## Profit installer

+Run:
+ install.sh

-Run install.sh and have fun..
+and have fun..